 Phase 2 consists of making improvements to existing Park Avenue from the Phase 1 limits to the intersection with US 9.
 Improvements include reconstruction of Park Avenue and US 9 to provide appropriate turn lanes, signals, and railroad crossing improvements.
 DelDOT estimates that 65 parcels will be impacted by this project phase.
-ROW acquisition is anticipated for FY21-23; construction has not been scheduled.
-The FY21-26 CTP estimates Phase 2 ROW acquisition and construction costs of over \$21.8 million.
+The FY21-26 CTP estimates Phase 2 ROW acquisition and construction costs of \$24 million.